Tran1595/Looker-Studio-Sales-Performance-Dashboard/README.md

+## Analysis Summary

+* Key business insights:

+- Identified top-selling products (Phones) and primary customer segments (Consumers).

+- Revealed sales trends over time, including seasonal peaks.

+- Highlighted high-performing regions contributing most to sales.

+* Direction to Go:

+- Focus on Best Sellers: Prioritize "Phones" and the Consumer segment in your sales and marketing efforts.

+- Leverage Sales Trends: Plan promotions during peak sales months and adjust inventory to meet demand.

+- Invest in Top Regions: Allocate resources to strengthen presence in high-performing regions and explore opportunities in others.

+- Use Data for Decisions: Continuously monitor sales data to make informed, agile business decisions.

 ## Conclusion
 By leveraging Looker Studio for data visualization, we can transform raw sales data into meaningful insights that drive strategic decisions.
 This project demonstrates the value of visual analytics in understanding business performance and identifying actionable opportunities for growth.